lioneltay/react-ssr-boilerplate/README.md

 - [ ] CircleCI

 - [ ] Lint / build / deploy pipeline
+  - [ ] linter could be just a call to tsc with 'noEmitError: true' ?

+- [ ] Build optimisation
+  - [ ] HMR not as fast as it was initially

+- [ ] production builds

 - [ ] How does public path work?
   - How does it work with an in memory file system?